lethang7794/aws-sa-associate-saac03/0000-notes/2200-NOSQL_DATABASES_DYNAMODB.md

 > - The *sort key* of an *item* is also known as its ***range attribute***.
 > - The term ***range attribute*** derives from the way DynamoDB stores items with the same partition key physically close together, in **sorted order** by the *sort key* value.

-> What is capicity of DynamoDB?
+> What is capacity of DynamoDB?

 ![Alt text](../2200-NOSQL_DATABASES_DYNAMODB/00_LEARNINGAIDS/DynamoDBArch-2.png)
 DynamoDB On-Demand Backups